contentstack/contentstack-utils-javascript/README.md

 npm i @contentstack/utils
 ```
 ## Usage
-Let’s learn how you can use Utils SDK to render embedded items.
+Let’s learn how you can use Utils SDK to render RTE embedded items and Supercharged RTE Json to HTML.

 ### Create Render Option
 To render embedded items on the front-end, use the renderOptions function, and define the UI elements you want to show in the front-end of your website, as shown in the example below: